moinmoin150/moinmoin150.github.io/_posts/2022-12-07-tian-xuan-zhi-zi.markdown

 The closer they got, the more clearly he saw that this man had unlimited potential, and with an attitude that bordered on paranoia, he held on to what he wanted – or, rather, resisted what he knew he absolutely didn't want.

 <i>We should stand in the light.
-We must make changes – young voices spoke of grand ideals – Not for someone else, not for the future, but now; it has to be us, has to be me.</i>
+We must make changes</i> – young voices spoke of grand ideals – <i>Not for someone else, not for the future, but now; it has to be us, has to be me.</i>

 *